Top Linguistics Schools

 Massachusetts Institute of Technology (MIT) in Cambridge

-MIT placed fourth in the Academic Ranking of World Universities for 2018 (www.arwu.org) and tied for third in U.S. News & World Report's 2019 rankings of national universities (www.usnews.com).
+MIT placed fourth in the Academic Ranking of World Universities for 2020 (www.shanghairanking.com) and tied for fourth in U.S. News & World Report's 2021 rankings of national universities (www.usnews.com).
 Almost all recent doctoral program graduates have found positions in research or academia.
 As an undergraduate, you can join the MIT Linguistics Society, which hosts guest speakers and movie screenings.
 Undergraduate and graduate students also have access to linguistic databases and a specialized linguistics bibliographer through MIT's libraries.
 You may also participate in colloquia, reading and discussion groups such as Ling-Lunch, Phonology Circle and Syntax Square.

 Graduate students may cross-register in Harvard courses or participate in an Indigenous Language Initiative that trains native speakers of near-extinct languages to maintain and revive language fluency.
 The MIT Working Papers in Linguistics is a student-run initiative that publishes department research reports, conference proceedings and dissertations.
 They have these degrees available: